-24.2 THE EVENT TARGETS PAGE
+25.2 THE EVENT TARGETS PAGE

-The Event Targets page allows an administrator to add email servers, executable files, and HTTP endpoints as event targets.
+Allows an administrator to add email servers, executable files, and HTTP endpoints as event targets.
 Many of the actions you can invoke as part of an event rule, or scheduled task, require an event target.
 For example, the "Email someone" action requires an email server, and the "Launch an executable" action requires the file path to the executable file.
 Those event targets can be defined here.